 Avery W. Catlin joined Celldex in January 2000.
 Mr. Catlin has more than 25 years of financial and business expertise in the biotechnology and medical device industries.
 Prior to joining Celldex, he served as Vice President, Operations and Finance, and Chief Financial Officer of Endogen, Inc., a public life science research products company, from 1996 to 1999.
 From 1992 to 1996, Mr. Catlin held various financial positions at Repligen Corporation, a public biopharmaceutical company, serving the last two years as Chief Financial Officer.
-Earlier in his career, Mr. Catlin held the position of Chief Financial Officer at MediSense, Inc., a Massachusetts-based medical device company.
+Earlier in his career, Mr. Catlin held the position of Chief

+Financial Officer at MediSense, Inc., a Massachusetts-based medical device company.
+Mr. Catlin currently serves on the Board of Directors of Corbus Pharmaceuticals Holdings Inc., a publicly-held biopharmaceuticals company, and is Chair of the Audit Committee.
 Mr. Catlin received his B.A. degree from the University of Virginia and his M.B.A. from Babson College and is a Certified Public Accountant.

-Thomas Davis, M.D. became Senior Vice President and Chief Medical Officer of Celldex in March 2008 upon consummation of the AVANT Merger.
-Dr. Davis was Vice President of Clinical Development and Chief Medical Officer of Celldex Research since April 2006 and Chief Medical Officer at GenVec from July 2005 to April 2006.
+Thomas Davis, M.D. became Executive Vice President and Chief Medical Officer of Celldex in July 2014.
+Dr. Davis served as Senior Vice President and Chief Medical Officer of Celldex from March 2008 to July 2014 and as Vice President of Clinical Development and Chief Medical Officer of Celldex from April 2006 to March 2008.
+Prior to Celldex, Mr. Davis served as Chief Medical Officer at GenVec from July 2005 to April 2006.
 Dr. Davis was also Senior Director of Clinical Science at Medarex.
 He has supervised clinical efforts in adult hematologic malignancies and marrow transplantation and therapeutic antibodies at the Cancer Therapy Evaluation Program (CTEP) of the National Cancer Institute (NCI) and worked with Dr. Ron Levy on the development of rituximab and idiotype vaccines at Stanford University.
 Dr. Davis received his B.A. degree in Biophysics from Johns Hopkins University, his M.S. degree in Physiology from Georgetown University and his M.D. from Georgetown University School of Medicine.

-Tibor Keler, Ph.D. became Senior Vice President and Chief Scientific Officer of Celldex in March 2008 upon consummation of the AVANT Merger.
-Dr. Keler had been Celldex Research's Vice President, Research and Discovery and Chief Scientific Officer since May 2003.
+Tibor Keler, Ph.D. became Executive Vice President and Chief Scientific Officer of Celldex in July 2014.
+Since, May 2003, Dr. Keler has held a number of positions with Celldex, including as a founder, Senior Vice President and Chief Scientific Officer of Celldex, from March 2008 to July 2014, and Vice President, Research and Discovery and Chief Scientific Officer, from May 2003 to March 2008.
 In addition, he was Senior Director of Preclinical Development and Principal Scientist at Medarex from September 1993 to March 2004.
-While at Medarex, he was responsible for the development of Celldex's technology and products, as well as for the preclinical development and testing of numerous Medarex products now in clinical trials.
 Dr. Keler received his Ph.D. in Microbiology from the University of Pennsylvania.

 Ronald Pepin, Ph.D. became Senior Vice President and Chief Business Officer of Celldex in July 2011.
 From June 2010 to April 2011, Dr. Pepin served as Vice President at Shire Pharmaceuticals.
-From August 2000 to December 2009, Dr. Pepin was Senior Vice President, Business Development at Medarex, Inc. Earlier in his career, Dr. Pepin was Executive Director of External Science and Technology at Bristol-Myers Squibb Company.
+From August 2000 to December 2009, Dr. Pepin was Senior Vice President, Business Development at Medarex.
+Earlier in his career, Dr. Pepin was Executive Director of External Science and Technology at Bristol-Myers Squibb Company.
 Dr. Pepin received his B.A. from Tufts University and his Ph.D. in Genetics from Georgetown University.